 As a subscriber, wouldn’t that be awesome?
 You’d go in with open eyes knowing exactly who you'll be receiving email from, what they'll be sending you, and how often they’ll be sending it.
 As a marketer, having this information up front will help diminish your unsubscribe and spam rates as well.

 6. Get creative with email subject lines.

 Even if your subscribers sign up for your emails, there’s no guarantee that they will open your emails once they get them in their inbox.
 Many marketers try increasing familiarity with their subscribers by keeping the subject line the same each day, week, or month that they send it.

 One company that does this really well is Thrillist.
 Here’s a collection of email newsletters I’ve received recently:

 I’ve opened every single one of these because of the company’s subject lines.
-Even though I know that these emails are coming in my inbox every morning, the subject lines are what entice me to click.
+Even though I know that these emails are coming into my inbox every morning, the subject lines are what entice me to click.

 Okay, part of what makes a newsletter a newsletter is that you’re featuring multiple pieces of content with multiple calls-to-action (CTAs).
 But, that doesn’t mean you should let those CTAs share equal prominence.

 8. Keep design and copy minimal.

 Like we said before, a newsletter can easily feel cluttered because of its nature.
 The trick for email marketers to look uncluttered revolves around two things: concise copy and enough white space in the design.

 Concise copy is key — because you don’t actually want to have your subscribers hang out and read your email all day.
 You want to send them elsewhere (your website or blog, for instance) to actually consume the whole piece of content.
 Concise copy gives your subscribers a taste of your content — just enough that they want to click and learn more.